List of Berliner FC Dynamo seasons: Background

 Sports club SC Dynamo Berlin was founded on 1 October 1954.
 The club entered the 1954-55 DDR-Oberliga after taking over the first team of SG Dynamo Dresden and its place in the league.
 The team played its first match as SC Dynamo Berlin against BSG Rotation Babelsberg in the 12th matchday on 21 November 1954.

 SC Dynamo Berlin captured its first title in the 1959 FDGB-Pokal.
-However, the team would be overshadowed by local rival ASK Vorwärts Berlin in the 1960s.
+However, the team would find itself overshadowed in the capital by the local rival ASK Vorwärts Berlin.
+The team of SC Dynamo Berlin during the 1960s was relatively weak.

 Football club BFC Dynamo was founded on 15 January 1966 from the football department of SC Dynamo Berlin.
 The team finished as runners-up in the 1970-71 FDGB-Pokal and qualified for its first UEFA competition.
 BFC Dynamo reached the semi-finals of the 1970-71 European Cup Winners' Cup before losing to Dynamo Moscow in a penalty shoot-out.
 The club thus became the first and so-far only football club in Berlin to have reached the semi-finals of one of the two most prestigious UEFA club competitions (the European Cup and the European Cup Winners' Cup), as of 2024.

 The team of BFC Dynamo at the Friedrich-Ludwig-Jahn-Sportpark in 1987.

 BFC Dynamo developed a highly successful youth academy during the 1970s.
 Full-time coaches were available for all youth classes and the club was able to recruit young talents from training centers of SV Dynamo across East Germany.
 The youth work laid the groundwork the club's future successes.
 BFC Dynamo became East German champions for the first time in the 1978-79 DDR-Oberliga.
 The team then made its first appearance in the European Cup.
-BFC Dynamo defeated Nottingham Forest under Brian Clough 0-1 at the City Ground in the quarter-finals of the 1979-80 European Cup.
+BFC Dynamo defeated Nottingham Forest under Brian Clough 0–1 at the City Ground in the quarter-finals of the 1979-80 European Cup.
 The club thus became the first German football club to defeat an English club in England in the European Cup.

 BFC Dynamo came tho dominate the DDR-Oberliga in the 1980s.
 The club had the best material conditions in the league and the best team by far.
 Most of its top performers came through its own youth teams.
-The team won ten consecutive league titles until the 1987-88 season.
+The team won ten consecutive league titles until the 1987–88 season.
 However, BFC Dynamo had less success in the FDGB-Pokal during the period, losing three finals.
-The team eventually completed the Double in the 1987-88 season.
-Andreas Thom became the league top goal scorer and the East German footballer of the year in the 1987-88 season.
+The team eventually completed the Double in the 1987–88 season.
+Andreas Thom became the league top goal scorer and the East German footballer of the year in the 1987–88 season.